MicrosoftDocs/azure-docs/articles/event-hubs/event-hubs-capture-python.md

 ---
-title: 'Quickstart: Read Azure Eevnt Hubs captured data (Python)'
+title: 'Quickstart: Read Azure Event Hubs captured data (Python)'
 description: This quickstart shows you how to write Python code to capture data that's sent to an event hub and read the captured event data from an Azure storage account. ms.topic: quickstart ms.date: 03/14/2022